Reduce Rendering Times in Premiere Pro

 Enable GPU Acceleration to Render Faster in Premiere Pro

-You’ve turned this feature on File > Project Settings > General.
-You will see “Renderer” dropdown under Video Rendering and Playback.
-From this dropdown, you should select “Mercury Playback Engine GPU Acceleration.”
+You can turn this feature on via File > Project Settings > General.
+You will see the “Renderer” dropdown under Video Rendering and Playback.
+From this dropdown, select “Mercury Playback Engine GPU Acceleration.”
 For macOS, you will select OpenCL or Metal.
-For PC, you should have CUDA option.
+For PC, you should have the CUDA option.

 Tip #3: Increase Memory Allocation